 Norbord (OSB) Downgraded by ValuEngine to “Buy”

-ValuEngine downgraded shares of Norbord (NYSE:OSB) from a strong-buy rating to a buy rating in a report published on Monday.
+Norbord (NYSE:OSB) was downgraded by investment analysts at ValuEngine from a “strong-buy” rating to a “buy” rating in a report released on Monday, April 2nd.

-A number of other research firms have also recently commented on OSB.
-Zacks Investment Research raised Norbord from a hold rating to a buy rating and set a $43.00 price target for the company in a report on Friday, January 26th.
-TD Securities boosted their price target on Norbord from $38.00 to $39.00 and gave the stock a hold rating in a report on Monday, February 5th.
-Finally, Bank of America set a $31.00 price target on Norbord and gave the stock a sell rating in a report on Wednesday, January 24th.
-Three equities research analysts have rated the stock with a sell rating, three have issued a hold rating and three have issued a buy rating to the stock.
-Norbord has an average rating of Hold and an average price target of $39.40.
+Several other equities research analysts have also recently issued reports on OSB.
+Zacks Investment Research cut Norbord from a “strong-buy” rating to a “hold” rating in a research note on Saturday, December 30th.
+Bank of America set a $31.00 price objective on Norbord and gave the company a “sell” rating in a research note on Wednesday, January 24th.
+Finally, TD Securities boosted their target price on Norbord from $38.00 to $39.00 and gave the stock a “hold” rating in a research note on Monday, February 5th.
+Three investment analysts have rated the stock with a sell rating, three have given a hold rating and three have issued a buy rating to the company.
+The stock currently has an average rating of “Hold” and an average price target of $40.20.

-Norbord (NYSE:OSB) last posted its quarterly earnings results on Friday, February 2nd.
-The construction company reported $1.41 EPS for the quarter, topping analysts’ consensus estimates of $1.38 by $0.03.
+Norbord (NYSE:OSB) last released its earnings results on Friday, February 2nd.
+The construction company reported $1.41 earnings per share for the quarter, beating the consensus estimate of $1.38 by $0.03.
 Norbord had a return on equity of 45.78% and a net margin of 20.03%.
-The company had revenue of $596.00 million during the quarter. research analysts forecast that Norbord will post 3.63 EPS for the current year.
+The business had revenue of $596.00 million for the quarter. research analysts anticipate that Norbord will post 3.55 earnings per share for the current year.

-The company also recently announced a quarterly dividend, which was paid on Wednesday, March 21st.
-Shareholders of record on Thursday, March 1st were issued a $0.4862 dividend.
-This represents a $1.94 dividend on an annualized basis and a yield of 5.40%.
-The ex-dividend date was Wednesday, February 28th.
-This is a boost from Norbord’s previous quarterly dividend of $0.47.
-Norbord’s dividend payout ratio is presently 41.65%.

-A number of institutional investors and hedge funds have recently modified their holdings of OSB.
-Arrowstreet Capital Limited Partnership acquired a new position in Norbord in the 4th quarter worth about $31,626,000.
-Acadian Asset Management LLC increased its holdings in Norbord by 27.3% in the 4th quarter.
-Acadian Asset Management LLC now owns 1,649,749 shares of the construction company’s stock worth $56,028,000 after purchasing an additional 354,300 shares in the last quarter.
-Renaissance Technologies LLC increased its holdings in Norbord by 342.8% in the 4th quarter.
-Renaissance Technologies LLC now owns 442,400 shares of the construction company’s stock worth $14,962,000 after purchasing an additional 342,500 shares in the last quarter.
-Mackenzie Financial Corp acquired a new position in Norbord in the 4th quarter worth about $9,665,000.
-Finally, Bank of Montreal Can increased its holdings in Norbord by 93.2% in the 4th quarter.
-Bank of Montreal Can now owns 581,963 shares of the construction company’s stock worth $19,677,000 after purchasing an additional 280,807 shares in the last quarter.
-78.67% of the stock is owned by institutional investors and hedge funds.
+Institutional investors and hedge funds have recently bought and sold shares of the business.
+Ladenburg Thalmann Financial Services Inc. purchased a new stake in Norbord during the 4th quarter valued at approximately $139,000.
+Raymond James Financial Services Advisors Inc. purchased a new stake in Norbord during the 4th quarter valued at approximately $242,000.
+Legal & General Group Plc raised its stake in Norbord by 59.3% during the 3rd quarter.
+Legal & General Group Plc now owns 7,789 shares of the construction company’s stock valued at $296,000 after acquiring an additional 2,900 shares during the last quarter.
+Jane Street Group LLC purchased a new stake in Norbord during the 3rd quarter valued at approximately $310,000.
+Finally, Dimensional Fund Advisors LP purchased a new stake in Norbord during the 2nd quarter valued at approximately $260,000.
+78.64% of the stock is owned by hedge funds and other institutional investors.

-COPYRIGHT VIOLATION NOTICE: This news story was posted by Macon Daily and is owned by of Macon Daily.
-If you are accessing this news story on another site, it was copied illegally and republished in violation of United States & international copyright & trademark laws.
-The correct version of this news story can be viewed at https://macondaily.com/2018/04/03/norbord-osb-downgraded-by-valuengine-to-buy.html.
+WARNING: “Norbord (OSB) Downgraded by ValuEngine to “Buy”” was reported by Macon Daily and is the sole property of of Macon Daily.
+If you are accessing this article on another website, it was illegally stolen and reposted in violation of US and international trademark and copyright laws.
+The original version of this article can be viewed at https://macondaily.com/2018/04/10/norbord-osb-downgraded-by-valuengine-to-buy-updated.html.

 About Norbord